future-robotics-lab/future-robotics-lab.github.io/contact/index.md

 {% include cols.html col1=col1 col2=col2 %}

-**Apply to work with us**
+**Apply to work with us!**

 WPI Master Students opportunities:

 1) Image-based robot navigation in vascular interventions:  we are interested in building autonomous robots for stroke emergencies.
 Available opportunities:
   - 2D-to-3D image registration for the complex anatomy of the brain vessels. _Preferred background: robotics,  vision, imaging._
-  - Robot design and fabrication.
-Preferred background: mechanical engineering.
+  - Robot design and fabrication. _Preferred background: mechanical engineering_.

 2) Magnetic micro-robotics: we are developing the next generation of small-scale robots that can autonomously perceive and navigate their environment.
 Available opportunities:
   - Magnetic actuation. _Preferred background: robotics, electronics, mechanical engineering_.
-  - Magnetic Localization. _Preferred background: robotics, electronics._
+  - Magnetic Localization. _Preferred background: robotics, electronics_.

 3) Programming of UR10 Robot for Medical Interventions. _Preferred background: robotic manipulation_.